ETC-A/etca-spec/extensions/cache-instructions/README.md

 `ALLOC_ZERO` and `DCACHE_INVALIDATE` ignore the `SS` bits and the value in the `A` register is treated as address-sized.

+# Added Instruction Prefixes

+This extension adds the prefix `BYPASS_CACHE` with binary value `1101 0000`.
+This prefix causes the instruction it prefixes to bypass the cache when reading from or writing to memory.
+If the interrupt extension is present and this prefix is used with a cache instruction or an instruction that does not access memory, an `Illegal Instruction` exception should occur.

 # Added Control Registers

 | CRN      | Name               |